 This is because balanced log loss effectively ignores the actual fraction of labels that are 0 or 1 in the input data (here, 200 / 320 = 5/8 and 120 / 320 = 3/8), and “pretends” that they are actually equally likely.
 For this example, this effectively scales down the weight of all ‘0’ labels by a factor of (1/2) / (5/8) = 4/5, and scales up all ‘1’ labels by a factor of (1/2) / (3/8) = 4/3, so that, for example, for house type 4 the “effective frequencies” for ‘0’ and ‘1’ are 48 and 26⅔ respectively, so that the “effective mean” that it computes for house type 4 is 26⅔ / 74⅔ = 5/14 ≈ 0.3571, as shown in the table above.

 Note that Bear performs this transformation automatically, without needing to throw away any of the actual input data in its calculations of statistical dependence and significance.
-(It actually calculates the same probabilities as with the other loss functions, and only transforms these into “estimates” that minimize the balanced log loss when you ask for its “predictions.”)
+(It actually calculates the same probabilities as with the other loss functions, and only transforms these in a final step when you ask for its predictions.)

 Let’s now look at the same dataset, but with all the frequencies divided by 10, in perfume-less.csv: